 What do we do?

-The Acute Pain Service is a inpatient consulting service which assists in the management of difficult-to-manage pain, end-of-life-pain, withdrawal symptoms and weaning from opiates, managing patient/nurse controlled anesthesia (PCA/NCA), and epidural anesthesia.
-There is also a Chronic Pain Management Program which is an outpatient program that features interdisciplinary treatment of children and adolescents who have chronic pain.
+The Acute Pain Service is a inpatient consulting service that assists in the management of difficult-to-manage pain, end-of-life-pain, withdrawal symptoms and weaning from opiates, patient/nurse controlled anesthesia (PCA/NCA), and epidural anesthesia.
+There is also a Chronic Pain Clinic, an outpatient program that treats children and adolescents with chronic pain.

 What is acute pain?